The biggest barrier to learning to skateboard, is getting a fit for purpose skateboard.

 Identifying your skateboard

-Do you have a popsicle, a cruiser, a longboard or surf-skate?
-Today we are going to look at a popsicle, which is probably the most generic type of skateboard.
-It is the most common because it is the most versatile, with a kicktail on each end.
+It is the most common because it is the most versatile, with a kick-tail on each end.
 Whilst we talk about the popsicle here, much of what we discuss about components applies to other types of boards.
 Read more about different skateboard types.

 The quick skateboard test

-- Squeeze one hand,
+- Squeezing one hand, and,

-- then the other.
+- then the other

-- alternate the flexing of the trucks
+to alternate the flexing of the trucks

 The skateboard deck